Tutorial: Azure Active Directory single sign-on (SSO) integration with Figma

 In this section, a user called Britta Simon is created in Figma.
 Figma supports just-in-time provisioning, which is enabled by default.
 There is no action item for you in this section.
 If a user doesn't already exist in Figma, a new one is created when you attempt to access Figma.

-When you click the Figma tile in the Access Panel, you should be automatically signed in to the Figma for which you set up SSO.
-For more information about the Access Panel, see Introduction to the Access Panel.
+You can also use Microsoft My Apps to test the application in any mode.
+When you click the Figma tile in the My Apps, if configured in SP mode you would be redirected to the application sign on page for initiating the login flow and if configured in IDP mode, you should be automatically signed in to the Figma for which you set up the SSO.
+For more information about the My Apps, see Introduction to the My Apps.

 Once you configure Figma you can enforce session control, which protects exfiltration and infiltration of your organization’s sensitive data in real time.
 Session control extends from Conditional Access.
 Learn how to enforce session control with Microsoft Defender for Cloud Apps.